marioschiener/PQC-Cheat-Sheet/README.md

 Use LuaLaTeX for compiling the .tex files (PQC-Cheat-Sheet.tex is the root document).
 You may need to install the provided fonts in your system first.
 Set the -shell-escape option in order to reconvert the *.svg graphics after any change during compilation (this requires Inkscape to be installed).

-(Currently, all content except for the preamble is in one document on purpose.
-This is to make it easier to change formatting for each page using search/replace.
-Once everything stands, the content will be broken down into different smaller files.)

 # Credits and Further Reading<a name="credits"></a>

 TBD